What to Expect in a Texas Car Wreck Wrongful Death Claim

 This depends on a few factors.
 For instance, are additional claims available as well as wrongful death?
 Many insurers issues policies with a maximum liability of $100,000 per person involved and $300,000 per accident.
 With that in mind, regardless of the total number of beneficiaries, the policy might only be liable for an amount within the per-person limit of $100,000.
 But if the victim suffered both physical and mental anguish prior to their decease, their estate might have a separate “survival claim.”

-Call now to speak to Houston’s finest Wrongful Death Lawyers
+Call now to speak to West Houston’s finest Wrongful Death Lawyers